asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 WHERE username = 'someuser'
 ```

-Typically, you would compose such a statement in PHP via:
+Typically, you would compose a query in PHP via:

 ```php
 <?php